NanoAdblocker/NanoCore2/notes/privacy_policy.md

 You may import other assets, in which case Nano Adblocker will connect to additional servers as per your instruction.

-Nano Adblocker will supply a cache buster when downloading assets updates, which may reveal your system time accurate to about 1 hour.
+Nano Adblocker may supply a cache buster when downloading assets updates, which may reveal your system time accurate to about 1 hour.
 Your timezone will be kept private.
 You may configure Nano Adblocker to more aggressively bypass cache in advanced settings, in which case Nano Adblocker will reveal your